bhurghundii/warmupbot/README.md

   | PUSH UPS | HOW MANY TO DO | GYM   |
   | READ A FRENCH ARTICLE | LINK TO FRENCH WEBSITE | FRENCH |

-In kata.csv is an example of various art excercises I do before I draw.
+In kata.csv is an example of various art exercises I do before I draw.

-Feel free to overrwrite it with your own excercise but the format for tasks should go like this:
+Feel free to overwrite it with your own exercise but the format for tasks should go like this:

-Once you set that up and push it to your main branch, every midnight, a chronjob using Github Actions will run for you and create a To Do list for you!
+Once you set that up and push it to your main branch, every midnight, a cron job using Github Actions will run for you and create a To Do list for you!

 [See an example](https://github.com/vikadilly/creativeroutinebot/issues/11)